Angels in Western Culture - A Short History of Angels and Angelic Beings

 Saint Francis of Assisi was visited by an angel, a seraphim with fiery wings and between those wings appeared the form of a crucified man.
 Saint Teresa of Avila, the visionary nun, saw a cherubim, beautiful and afire who pierced her heart with a golden spear, filling her with the sweetness and exquisite pain of the intensity of God's love.

 In August of 1914, during World War I, British and French troops fell into retreat from the Germans.
 Wounded soldiers reported angels in the field of battle.
 French soldiers thought they saw Michael the Archangel while the British claimed it was Saint George.
-(Michael and St. George are thought, by some, to be one in the same, the Dragon-slayer) In any event, the men saw a tall blonde man in golden armor and suffered their wounds with an air of calm serenity.
+(Michael and St. George are thought, by some, to be one in the same, the Dragon-slayer) In any event, the men saw a tall blonde man in golden armor with an air of calm serenity.
 In later reports, the Germans claimed that they were unable to advance and that their horses turned and ran.
 The angel became known as the Angel of Mons, after the area in which the appearance took place.

 Today angels are everywhere in popular songs, musical plays, and novels.
 Statues of angels show up in people's gardens.
 Tiny angelic figurines appear on jewelry and clothing.
 Obviously, the concept of angels is not restricted to religions but has a strong presence in the secular world as well.